Sergio0694/NeuralNetwork.NET/README.md

 # What is it?

-**NeuralNetwork.NET** is a .NET Standard 2.0 library that implements a Convolutional Neural Network with customizable layers, built from scratch with C#.
+**NeuralNetwork.NET** is a .NET Standard 2.0 library that implements sequential and computation graph neural networks with customizable layers, built from scratch with C#.
-It provides simple APIs to define a CNN structure and to train the network using Stochastic Gradient Descent, as well as methods to save/load a network and its metadata and more.
+It provides simple APIs designed for quick prototyping to define and train models using stochastic gradient descent, as well as methods to save/load a network model and its metadata and more.

 The library also exposes CUDA-accelerated layers with more advanced features that leverage the GPU and the cuDNN toolkit to greatly increase the performances when training or using a neural network.